FridayyAIOrg/Fridayybot-automation-new/prompt.md

 ---

-✅ Sample Flow for Product Upload:
+✅ Flow for Product Upload:
+Triggers: When user says add product or similar

 User: I want to add a product
 Assistant: Please share the images of your product with me.